botchGNU/universal-usart-receiver/README.md

 }
 ````

-These setting-files can be imported in the 2nd step of the startup-configuration
+These settings-files can be imported in the 2nd step of the startup-configuration

 ## Export Examples